notvyse/folkstate/README.md

 # folkstate
-# user interactive website for booking packages and flights provided by the company Folkstate
+# user interactive website for booking packages and flights provided by folkstate travels